128technology/docs/docs/intro_installation_quickstart_byol_mist_aws.md

 9. Click **Add Another Route**.
 10. In the 0.0.0.0/0 row, click the empty cell under the Target column and the local name automatically appears as a selectable option.
 11. Select it and click **Save**.

+## Release Notes

+### Release 1.1.0

+**Release Date:** Sep 12th, 2024

+#### Issues Fixed

+- **I95-58025** AWS instances can sometimes fail to successfully onboard on first boot.

+  _**Resolution:**_ On first boot after onboarding, a race condition between startup and initializing the system can sometimes result in the onboarding to fail.
+The condition is now better handled in the new image.

+- **I95-58274** Serial console does not show any output in AWS BYOL image

+  _**Resolution:**_ The boot line for the BYOL image now contain the appopriate options ot enable the console to operate correctly.

+### Release 1.0.0

+**Release Date:** Sep 1st, 2024

+#### New Features and Improvements
+- **I95-48255** BYOL Support for Mist Managed router

+Created a new BYOL offering in AWS, to provide seamless onboarding for MIST managed Session Smart Routers.
+The offer enables various modes of operation using CloudFormation templates, AMI based, cloud-init based and manual onboarding modes to best fit the end user workfow.